reflectgains/reflectgains.github.io/README.md

 1. Public key or address
 2. Private key

 You can share the public key anywhere you want without worry of losing money.
 No transaction can be made from your wallet without the private key. **NEVER** share the private key with anyone, ever.
-You may know the private key as a 12 or 24 work mnemonic.
+You may know the private key as a 12 or 24 word mnemonic.

 What this app does is all stuff you can do by hand.
 Why use the app?